LazyRam/CSGO-PRACallmaps/README.md

 - changed keybinds to fix conflicting binds and put them in similar sections i.e. god mode next to bottomless clip
 - put more frequently used binds to more easily reached keys

-### 11.10.19
+### 7.22.19
-- added Crosshair Color Changer on 7,8,9,0 with supporting -,= keys
+- added patch notes
-- added  HOW TO USE: Crosshair Color Changer
+- added 1 more dust2 flash for t and ct fctmbw -flash ct mid from B window
-- cleaned up some code
+- fixed up dust2 smoke and flash code for easier understanding -no more starting at 0

 ##
 ### LIST OF MAYBES
 - bind backspace to clear crosshair preset .log file? even possible with console only? or maybe just clear console